A Practical Guide to ABA Internships

 Looking For Applied Behavior Analysis Internships On Your Own

-Other internships might be something you decide to hunt down for yourself.
-Whether you are looking for post-graduate supervised experience or just want to find a different setting than those offered through your university, it’s always possible to get proactive and land internships yourself.
+Other internships might be something you decide to hunt down yourself.
+Whether you’re looking for post-graduate supervised experience or just want to find a different setting than those offered through your university, it’s always possible to get proactive.

-Many of these are posted by employers, either on their own websites or on job boards.
-A quick search should turn up options in your area.
+Many internships are posted by employers, either on their own websites or on major job boards like Indeed and LinkedIn.
+The BACB also maintains a job board where ABA-specific postings appear regularly.
+A focused search should turn up options in your area.

-Because part of every ABA’s training includes supervised field experience, you’ll find that there is a culture of accommodation that makes it easy to ask about internship options even if nothing is posted.
-Every organization in the business understands that future BCBAs depend on supervised experience for licensing and certification.
-They went through the same process!
+Because every ABA professional’s training includes supervised field experience, there’s a culture of accommodation that makes it easy to ask about internship options even if nothing is posted.
+Every organization in the field understands that future BCBAs depend on supervised experience for licensing and certification.
+They went through the same process.

 How To Make The Most of Your Behavior Analysis Internship

-Two thousand hours of field work may sound like a lot, but you will find that it seems to flash by.
-There is so much to learn, so much to experience, and so many systems to get familiar with that you’ll be wishing your internship was twice as long.
+Two thousand hours of fieldwork may sound like a lot, but you’ll find it seems to flash by.
+There’s so much to learn, so much to experience, and so many systems to get familiar with that you’ll be wishing your internship was twice as long.

 It’s important to hit the ground running when you show up for your ABA internship.
 You can do that by being prepared before that first morning you walk in the door.

-- Study the organization you will be interning with.
-Learn as much as you can about their processes, their patients, and their systems.
+- Study the organization you’ll be interning with.
+Learn as much as you can about their processes, their clients, and their systems.
 If a manual is available, devour it before you show up.

 - Get off on the right foot with your co-workers.
-These are the people you will be learning from, not just your supervisor.
-They want to share their experience and expertise with you, so learn their names, be respectful, and don’t be shy about buttering them up with a Starbucks run in the morning.
+These are the people you’ll be learning from, not just your supervisor.
+They want to share their experience and expertise with you, so learn their names, be respectful, and don’t be shy about bringing in coffee for the team.

 - Show up with the right attitude.
-You will be coming straight out of master’s-level coursework in ABA and you will probably suffer from the common malady of the recently educated: you might think you know it all already.
+You’ll be coming straight out of master’s-level coursework in ABA, and you might suffer from the common malady of the recently educated: thinking you know it all already.
 Shelve that impulse.
 Be humble, be open, be an eager student.

 - Write down your goals.
-It’s true that you are checking some boxes with your training in order to qualify for your BCBA, but it’s perfectly fine to have your own goals outside of the requirements.
-Do you want to learn about a particular type of autism therapy?
+You’re checking some boxes to qualify for your BCBA, but it’s perfectly fine to have your own goals outside the requirements.
+Do you want to learn about a particular intervention approach?
 Are you interested in new assessment techniques?
-Figure out what you want out of your experience and don’t be shy about asking your supervisor and co-workers to help you meet those goals.
+Figure out what you want from your experience, and don’t be shy about asking your supervisor and co-workers to help you meet those goals.

 - Be flexible.
-No matter what your expectations are, a day in ABA therapy is definitely going to shake them up.
-You are dealing with clients with various levels of behavioral issues, so don’t be surprised if not everything goes according to plan.
-Each day offers learning opportunities, even if they aren’t the ones you were expecting.
+No matter what your expectations are, a day in ABA therapy is going to shake them up.
+You’re dealing with clients with various behavioral profiles, so don’t be surprised when things don’t go according to plan.
+Each day offers learning opportunities, even when they aren’t the ones you were expecting.

-An internship can be a whirlwind of absorbing new ideas, wrapping theoretical understandings around typical practices, and just trying to stay on your feet in a very new environment.
-But there is also one other key to internship success that you must never lose sight of.
+An internship can be a whirlwind of absorbing new ideas, connecting theory to everyday practice, and just trying to stay on your feet in a very new environment.
+But there’s one other key to internship success that you should never lose sight of.

 Don’t forget to put patients first during your internship experience!

-Although the internship is definitely about training you up as an ABA, never forget that every patient you see has their own needs and hopes that they are bringing in the door each day.
-Your training and experience goals always need to come in second place compared to getting each patient the best possible care you can offer.
+Although the internship is definitely about developing your skills as an ABA professional, never forget that every patient you see has their own needs and hopes that they’re bringing in the door each day.
+Your training and experience goals always come second to getting each patient the best possible care you can offer.

-What you will find over the course of your internship is that developing a selfless, patient-first attitude might be the biggest lesson of all in becoming a successful behavioral therapist.
+What you’ll find over the course of your internship is that developing a patient-first attitude might be the biggest lesson of all in becoming a successful behavioral therapist.